ranja-sarkar/networks-graphs/README.md

 *For many decades, Dijkstra's algorithm has been the undisputed champion for finding the shortest path in graphs.
 However, the first major breakthrough for the directed Single-Source Shortest Path (SSSP) problem on real-weighted graphs, breaking the long-standing "sorting barrier" that made Dijkstra's algorithm seem optimal arrived in [2025](https://arxiv.org/pdf/2504.17033).*

 The method ingeniously combines the logic of Dijkstra's and the Bellman-Ford algorithms.
 Through a clever recursive technique, it avoids the need to fully sort vertices by distance which was the bottleneck.
-The result is a [faster](https://ranjas.substack.com/p/data-structures-and-algorithms), deterministic algorithm that runs in O(mlog2/3n) time.
+The result is a faster, deterministic algorithm that runs in O(mlog2/3n) time.
 This has practical implications for speeding up route calculations in GPS, optimizing data flow in computer networks, and improving efficiency in logistics.

 💡*A fundamental problem just got a new & faster solution*.

 -----

-📌 Developing [knowledge graphs](https://colab.research.google.com/drive/1EF_ra7u6qHqG5p5vmYDYC9X5Y06hsub7)) from unstructured data (documents, web, etc.)
+📌 Developing [knowledge graphs](https://colab.research.google.com/drive/1EF_ra7u6qHqG5p5vmYDYC9X5Y06hsub7) from unstructured data (documents, web, etc.)

 📌 Social network analysis of [connections](https://github.com/ranja-sarkar/networks-graphs/blob/444b74e376a707b09870ddfe6e282da526f1a75d/notebook/graphs-network.ipynb) on social networking site

 📌 Solving operations research (OR) problems like routing, packing, etc.utilizing [mathematical optimization](https://developers.google.com/optimization)

+---